systemd/mkosi/mkosi.md

   Linux, additional repositories must be passed in the form `<name>::<url>` (e.g. `myrepo::https://myrepo.net`).

-`RepositoryDirectories`, `--repo-dir=`

-: This option can (for now) only be used with RPM-based distributions, Debian-based distributions and Arch Linux.
-It takes a comma separated list of directories containing extra repository definitions that will be used when installing packages.
-The files are passed directly to the corresponding package manager and should be written in the format expected by the package manager of the image's distro.

 `Architecture=`, `--architecture=`

 : The architecture to build the image for.
 A number of architectures can be specified, but which ones are